spacedrone404/on-screen-food-menu/README.md

 to get a live preview of the software to train myself as a devop.

 Project implements solution for a dinning menu generation,
-where data are taken from PostgreSQL database via PHP script.
+where data is taken from PostgreSQL database via Js/PHP script.
 On frontend side data is received by means of pure Javascript.
 Webpack environment is used for a frontend foundation.
 PUG syntax is used instead of plain HTML.